calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 Lesson Topic Ideas
 ------------------

-Activities to:
 * Examples of Computing in society
-* Give some simple _hands on_ to students
+* Give _hands on_ to students where possible
+* Look at the specs for other subjects - suggest an activity

 * Geography
     * [GeoTraceroute](https://geotraceroute.com/) on map